JGIBristol/ask-jgi-handbook/pages/managers/contracts.md

 - Will be based in the UK for the duration of the contract.
 - Do not hold any other employment contracts at the University of Bristol.

 Assuming the above criteria are fulfilled, a [Casual, Academic and Guest request](https://www.bristol.ac.uk/temporary-staffing/cag/managers/request/) should be made by the JGI admin team.
 This must be sent to TSS **at least 3 weeks** prior to the commencement of Ask-JGI activities.

 To claim payment each month, students will need to ensure that their timesheet (a shared Excel spreadsheet) is up to date before the end of each month.
-A member of the JGI admin team shoul send a reminder in the Microsoft Teams channel with the exact deadline each month.
+A member of the JGI admin team should send a reminder in the Microsoft Teams channel with the exact deadline each month.
 After checking the hours, a JGI admin team member will then submit the total hours using a MyERP timesheet.

 There are some cases where the above criteria do not apply (see below subsections).